mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 [Oracle article on virtual threads](https://blogs.oracle.com/javamagazine/post/java-loom-virtual-threads-platform-threads) which describes in layman terms:

-* how the virtual thread execution suspends, unmounts from the carrier thread (fancy term for the good old native OS thread)
+* how the virtual thread execution suspends and unmounts from the carrier thread (fancy term for the good old native OS thread)
-* how JVM awaits until the blocking call ends,
+* how the JVM awaits until the blocking call ends,
-* how JVM mounts the virtual thread back on a 'carrier thread' (not necessarily the same thread as before) and continues execution.
+* how the JVM mounts the virtual thread back on a 'carrier thread' (not necessarily the same thread as before) and continues execution.

 That creates an illusion of a blocking code, but the code is no longer really blocking - it's lying around dormant in the heap until unblocked.